WuyangLI/cuda_programming_projects/README.md

-# CUDA at Scale For The Enterprise Course Project - apply Bilateral Gauss Filter
+# Apply Bilateral Gauss Filter with NPP
 apply Bilateral Gauss Filter to an RGB image of a classic oil painting using NPP library

 ## Project Description